SeveR-ina/friday-test-task/README.md

-Java test framework with Java 11 + TestNG + PageObject + Lombok + Maven.
+Java test framework with Java 11 + TestNG + PageObject + Lombok + Maven + Allure report.

 Solution is in the Master branch.